Immigration

 Abraham Calderón a l’habitació compartida del centre per persones sense llar de la Zona Franca a pocs metres del CIE

 Every day he went to the first reception center for homeless people in the Zona Franca, very close to the CIE.
-Over time, he managed to get a spot to sleep there.
-Calderón ceased to be 145 and became 972.
+Over time, he managed to get a place to sleep there.
+Calderón stopped being 145 and became 972.
+“The CIE is a prison, not a center; they deprive you of your freedom, here I can leave whenever I want.”

 One day he went to the lawyer at SAIER, the municipal service, who gave him a number.
 “He told me that when I had papers, that would be my identity document.
-They really like these numbers...
+They really like that number thing...
 I just want papers and to be allowed to work,” he thought.
-Finally, this year Abraham Calderón, number 145 or Doc, has obtained legal residency.
+Finally, this year Abraham Calderón, number 145 or El Doc, has obtained legal residency.

 Abdou and Eli